 Be realistic about what you can manage.
 If you know you won’t be able to write five posts per week, don’t make that your goal.
 You’ll get burned out quickly.
 When I first started this blog, I published daily Monday-Friday.
 It worked at the time because my posts weren’t as extensive and I had more free time.
 In the last 4-6 months, I’ve had to admit to myself that I’m spending more time on each post, and simply don’t have as much time for writing anymore.
-So for now, I commit to posting three days per week.
+Soon I lowered it to four posts per week, then three posts, and now I post twice per week.

 Determine Your Platform

 If you’re like me and prefer to write your content calendar by hand, consider buying a planner for yourself.
-I hear many people wracking their brain about what the “best” blog planner is, and spending upwards for $40-$50 on their planner.
-But I picked mine up for about $7 and it works magically.
-It’s small enough to fit in any purse I might carry, weighs next to nothing, but still has space for both monthly and weekly view.
+I hear many people wracking their brain about what the “best” blog planner is, and spending upwards for $40-$50 on their planner, but there are super affordable options available at literally any store for under $10.

 Keep a Running List of Ideas